The Complete Bitcoin & Crypto Guide: 2 Fresh Innovations

 Trade Bitcoin Through a Brokerage

 If you are only interested in speculating in the price of Bitcoin there are some cheap and convenient options, but be careful, cheapness and convenience usually comes with a hidden price.
+First we discuss the ways to avoid.

-Grayscale Bitcoin Trust (Avoid)
+Grayscale Bitcoin Investment Trust (Avoid)

 Unfortunately, there are a lot of lazy people willing to pay for this convenience.
 It has a high 2% annual fee and usually trades at more than a 10% premium.
 What this means is that if Bitcoin is trading for $9,000 you are paying $900 more for the same asset.
 It’s like having a 10% transaction fee tacked on.
 And the longer you hold it, the more it bleeds steep asset management fees every year.